-Commonwealth Writers’ Prize winner and bestselling author of The Book of Negroes, Lawrence Hill speaks as well as he writes.
-With engrossing, poignant talks on diverse topics such as channeling creative energy, censorship, racial identity, mental health, and the craft of writing, Hill earns praise from every group he addresses.
+A Commonwealth Writers’ Prize-winner and the bestselling author of The Book of Negroes and The Illegal, Lawrence Hill speaks as well as he writes.
+With engrossing, poignant talks on diverse topics such as channeling creative energy, censorship, racial identity, Black history in Canada, mental health, and the craft of writing, Hill earns praise from every group he addresses.